Age and driving safely

 - I have more difficulty driving at night than I used to.

-Older adults are commonly among the most sensible drivers on the road, as they commonly adapt their driving to their own comfort level.
-This may include the following:
+Older adults are commonly among the most sensible drivers on the road, as they adapt their driving to their own comfort level.

 - difficult road conditions such as bad weather, poor light or peak traffic times